markjhill/ih-and-dh/index.md

 ### 4. How To Do It: Models of Collaboration between Intellectual Historians and Data Scientists ###

--Panelists: Katrine Frøkjær Baunvig, Aarhus University; TBC; Ylva Söderberg, Uppsala University; Mikko Tolonen, University of Helsinki
+- Panelists: Katrine Frøkjær Baunvig, Aarhus University; TBC; Ylva Söderberg, Uppsala University; Mikko Tolonen, University of Helsinki
--Moderator: Mark Hill, University of Helsinki
+- Moderator: Mark Hill, University of Helsinki

 Few intellectual historians possess the technical know-how to conduct DH research on their own.
 What models exist for their collaboration with programmers, systemsdevelopers, and data scientists?
 Does every historian need to start from scratch, or is a consensus emerging on “best practices” for such collaboration?
 Moving beyond the question “Do intellectual historians need to be able to code?”, this panel will invite participants to share their own experiences of various models of collaboration, discuss the advantages and difficulties of these, and propose alternatives for the future.